Yo-Yo Ma: Performances

-On July 5, 1986, Ma performed in the New York Philharmonic's tribute to the 100th anniversary of the Statue of Liberty, which was televised live on ABC Television.
+On July 5, 1986, Ma performed in the New York Philharmonic's tribute to the 100th anniversary of the Statue of Liberty, which aired live on ABC Television.
 The orchestra, with conductor Zubin Mehta, performed in Central Park.

 Ma performed a duet with Condoleezza Rice at the presentation of the 2001 National Medal of Arts and National Humanities Medal Awards.
 He was the first performer on September 11, 2002, at the site of the World Trade Center, while the first of the names of the dead were read on the first anniversary of the attack on the WTC; he played the Sarabande from Bach's Cello Suite No. 5 in C minor.
 He performed a special arrangement of Sting's "Fragile" with Sting and the Mormon Tabernacle Choir in the opening ceremonies of the 2002 Winter Olympics in Salt Lake City, Utah.
 He also appeared as a Pennington Great Performers series artist with the Baton Rouge Symphony Orchestra in 2005.

-He performed John Williams's Air and Simple Gifts at the first inauguration of Barack Obama on January 20, 2009, along with Itzhak Perlman (violin), Gabriela Montero (piano), and Anthony McGill (clarinet).
-While the quartet played live, the music, played simultaneously over speakers and on television, was a recording made two days prior due to concerns over the cold weather damaging the instruments.
+At the first inauguration of Barack Obama on January 20, 2009, Ma performed John Williams's Air and Simple Gifts with Itzhak Perlman (violin), Gabriela Montero (piano), and Anthony McGill (clarinet).
+The quartet played live, but a recording made two days earlier played simultaneously over speakers and on television out of concern that the cold weather could damage the instruments.
 Ma said, "A broken string was not an option.
 It was wicked cold."

-On May 3, 2009, Ma performed the world premiere of Bruce Adolphe's "Self Comes to Mind" for solo cello and two percussionists with John Ferrari and Ayano Kataoka at the American Museum of Natural History in New York City.
-The work is based on a poetic description written for the composer of the evolution of brain into mind by neuroscientist Antonio Damasio.
-A film of brain scans provided by Hanna Damasio, and other images, were coordinated with the performance.
+On May 3, 2009, Ma performed the world premiere of Bruce Adolphe's "Self Comes to Mind" for cello and two percussionists with John Ferrari and Ayano Kataoka at the American Museum of Natural History.
+The work is based on a poetic description neuroscientist Antonio Damasio wrote for Adolphe on the evolution of brain into mind.
+A film of brain scans provided by Hanna Damasio and other images were coordinated with the performance.